frontenddogma/web-development-glossary/manuscript/t.md

 TDI
 : → Tabbed Document Interface

+TDZ
+: → Temporal Dead Zone

+Tech Lead
+: → Technical Lead

 Tech Twitter
 : A colloquial name for the tech-savvy users of the Twitter microblogging and social networking service.

 Technical debt
 : A concept in software development that reflects the implied cost of additional rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer.
 As with monetary debt, if technical debt is not repaid, it can accumulate “interest,” making it harder to implement changes.
 Unaddressed technical debt increases software entropy.
 Technical debt is not necessarily a bad thing, and sometimes (e.g., as a proof-of-concept) is required to move projects forward.
 On the other hand, the “technical debt” metaphor may minimize impact and result in insufficient prioritization of the necessary work to correct it.&nbsp;[†](#w-technical-debt)

+Technical Lead
+: A software or web developer in charge of one or more software projects.
+Alternative titles include lead programmer, development lead, lead software engineer, software design engineer lead (SDE lead), software development manager, software manager, or lead application developer.
+When primarily contributing in a high-level enterprise software design role, the title software architect (or similar) is often used.&nbsp;[†](#w-lead)

+Technical Program Manager
+: An engineering-related role that is responsible for managing technical projects and initiatives.

 Technical standard
 : An established norm or requirement for a repeatable technical task.
 It is usually a formal document that establishes uniform engineering or technical criteria, methods, processes, and practices.
 In contrast, a custom, convention, company product, corporate standard, and so forth that becomes generally accepted and dominant is often called a de facto standard.
 A technical standard may be developed privately or unilaterally, for example by a corporation, regulatory body, military, etc. Standards can also be developed by groups such as trade unions and trade associations.
 Standards organizations often have more diverse input and usually develop voluntary standards: these might become mandatory if adopted by a government (i.e., through legislation), business contract, etc.&nbsp;[†](#w-technical-standard)